European Central Bank: An independence that would be the source of a democratic deficit.

-In conclusion, for those in favour of a framework for ECB independence, there is a clear concentration of powers.
-In the light of these facts, it is clear that the ECB is no longer the simple guardian of monetary stability in the euro area, but has become, over the course of the crisis, a "multi-competent economic player, at ease in this role that no one, especially not the agnostic governments of the euro Member States, seems to have the idea of challenging".
-This new political super-actor, having captured many spheres of competence and a very strong influence in the economic field in the broad sense (economy, finance, budget...).
-This new political super-actor can no longer act alone and refuse a counter-power, consubstantial to our liberal democracies.
-Indeed, the status of independence which the ECB enjoys by essence should not exempt it from a real responsibility regarding the democratic process.

 The arguments in favour of a counter power

 In the aftermath of the euro area crisis, several proposals for a countervailing power were put forward, to deal with criticisms of a democratic deficit.
 For the German economist German Issing (2001) the ECB as a democratic responsibility and should be more transparent.
 According to him, this transparency could bring several advantages as the improvement of efficiency and credibility by giving the public adequate information.
 Others think that the ECB should have a closer relationship with the European Parliament which could play a major role in the evaluation of the democratic responsibility of the ECB.
 The development of new institutions or the creation of a minister is another solution proposed: